OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/build_openbb_extensions.md

 ### Use your provider extension

 Once this is installed, you can use it directly in the openbb package.
-If you wish to add this to the repo, please follow the instructions in the contributing section, which enforces QA guideleines for adding tests and ensuring the package is implemented properly.
+If you wish to add this to the repo, please follow the instructions in the contributing section, which enforces QA guidelines for adding tests and ensuring the package is implemented properly.